 Let’s jump right into the WordPress Security Checklist, which I have broken down into two parts.

 The following checklist is divided into two parts – server-side and client-side.
 The purpose of the checklist is to document the maximum possible ways to secure a WordPress site.

 A Bruteforce attack consists of repetitive login attempts to guess the correct login password.
 The attackers use an extensive list of dictionary words and try them in various combinations to guess the right password.

 Bruteforce attacks can easily be avoided by blocking the IP through which the attacker tries to log in.
 Limiting the login attempts can trigger the blocking mechanism which makes it harder for the attacker to keep sending login requests.

 SQL Injection is another very common security attack in which the hacker tries to insert malicious SQL scripts through input fields present in forms.
-These scripts when are executed successfully can expose data or completely remove the rows inside a database table.
+These scripts, when executed successfully, can expose data or completely remove the rows inside a database table.

 To prevent SQL injection, one should always use data validation and restrict the usage of certain characters inside the input fields.
-It is also recommending to frequently scan your WordPress site for possible SQL Injection threat.
+It is also recommended to frequently scan your WordPress site for possible SQL Injection threats.

 Cross-site Scripting (XSS)

 To avoid Cross-site Scripting attacks, never install a plugin or theme from an unknown resource or lookout for any changes if someone else worked on your website.
 A good security plugin can help you find out such malicious files and scripts.